birdlavv/birdlaw-dev/README.md

-# Welcome to my résumé!
+# Welcome to my personal site!

-## This résumé was made using Nuxt 3 & TailwindCSS
+This site was made using Nuxt 3 & TailwindCSS

+Right now it's just my [résumé](https://birdlaw.dev/resume) but there may be more to come.

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.